 Home to the gastronomic capital of Italy, Bologna, and the Italian culinary holy trinity of Parmigiano-Reggiano, prosciutto, and aceto balsamico, Emilia Romagna doesn’t need an introduction.

 But the reality is that those claims to Italian food fame belong to Emilia not Romagna.
-You see Emilia Romagna is actually made up of two regions, and Romagna is often overshadowed by its sister region Emilia, especially when it comes to popular Italian dishes.
+You see, Emilia Romagna is made up of two regions, and Romagna is often overshadowed by its sister region, Emilia, especially in popular Italian dishes.

 Don’t believe us?
 Even the Italian culinary historian Pellegrino Artusi, who hailed from the Romagna town of Forlimpopoli, neglected to include the local flatbread piadina, in the original edition of his renowned work, The Science of Cooking and the Art of Eating Well.